Claret-breasted fruit dove: Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the claret-breasted fruit dove in his six volume Ornithologie based on a specimen collected on Ambon Island, one of the Maluku Islands of Indonesia.
 He used the French name La tourterelle verte d'Amboine and the Latin Turtur viridis amboinensis.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the claret-breasted fruit dove which he placed with all the other pigeons in the genus Columba.
 Linnaeus included a brief description, coined the binomial name Columba viridis and cited Brisson's work.
 The specific name viridis is the Latin word for "green".
-This fruit dove is now placed in the genus Ptilinopus that was introduced in 1825 by the English naturalist William John Swainson.
+This fruit dove is now placed in the genus Ptilinopus that was introduced in 1825 by the English naturalist William Swainson.